Trusted WordPress tutorials, when you need them most.

 WordPress themes control how your site looks and acts.
 There are themes designed for specific markets, like WooCommerce themes and membership site themes, but also multi-purpose themes that you can customize to fit almost any type of site.

-Just like plugins, there are countless free themes to choose from.
-In fact, there are 11,000+ free themes in the official WordPress repository alone.
+Just like plugins, there are countless free themes to choose from – there are 13,000+ free themes in the official WordPress repository alone.

 You can also install themes made by top and trusted WordPress theme providers.